 One of our company’s core values is "hold each other up."
 Redwoods are the world’s largest tree, and they intertwine their roots to support each other's growth.
 We take inspiration from redwoods as we build a powerful community that can support each person’s growth by providing thoughtful feedback, celebrating wins, and investing in the personal development of each individual.

 We focus on results, not hours.

 We believe that clearly defined goals combined with awesome people, true empowerment, and nearly total autonomy create the best results.
 We support flexible hours, occasional remote work, and encourage folks to work from home in a way that best works for them.
 We embrace that everyone has their own, unique working style which is why we have a "how to work with me guide" folder.
 New hires read through the folder when they join, and also outline their personal working style.
 To respect each team member’s time, we avoid unnecessary meetings and ensure that any meeting we do hold is run by a meeting owner with a clear agenda.
-We provide opt-in programs and trainings like meditation so you can perform at your best in and out of work.

 We have a rotating "ranger on duty" who is responsible for responding to pieces of feedback left in the feedback channel during normal hours, and deliberately do not use a pager system so people don’t receive alerts outside of work or on weekends.
 Many of our engineers have children and families, and everyone at Hipcamp appreciates spending time outdoors.
 (We also have a number of musicians on the team as well!)